davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

   user-visible traps.
 These traps include division by zero, overflow, underflow, inexact result and invalid operation.
 This option requires that :option:`-fno-signaling-nans` be in effect.
-Setting this option may allow faster code if one relies on non-stop IEEE arithmetic, for example.
+Setting this option may allow faster code if one relies on 'non-stop' IEEE arithmetic, for example.

   This option should never be turned on by any :option:`-O` option since it can result in incorrect output for programs that depend on